CSCI-4611-Spring-2022/Assignment-2/README.md

 12. Compute the new velocity of the ball after the collision with the car according to the formula described in more detail below. ~~(2)~~ (3)

+#### Prohibited Functions

-    *Note: Three.js may have built-in functions for detecting intersections between different shapes.
+**Collision Detection:** Three.js may have built-in functions for detecting intersections between different shapes.
 You are **not** permitted to use them to complete Parts 11 and 12.
-You should implement the specific algorithms presented in class and described below.*
+You should implement the specific algorithms presented in class and described below.

+**setInterval:** The `setInterval()` function is useful for triggering occasional events based on a timer.
+It should **not** be used for animations in computer graphics.
+You should put all the logic for continuously moving objects in the `update()` method.

 ## Wizard Bonus Challenge